lilarin/Parallel-computing-coursework/README.md

-# Web Server for Inverted Index
+# Inverted Index Web Server

 This project implements a web server for managing and searching text files using an inverted index.
 It combines efficient C++ structures for backend processing with a modern FastAPI-based web API.
 Users can upload text files, search for specific text in those files, and delete files.